cypress-io/cypress-documentation/content/api/plugins/browser-launch-api.md

   on('before:browser:launch', (browser, launchOptions) => {
     if (browser.family === 'chromium' && browser.name !== 'electron') {
       // in Chromium, preferences can exist in Local State, Preferences, or Secure Preferences
-      // via launchOptions.preferences, these can be acccssed as `localState`, `default`, and `secureDefault`
+      // via launchOptions.preferences, these can be accessed as `localState`, `default`, and `secureDefault`

       // for example, to set `somePreference: true` in Preferences: launchOptions.preferences.default['preference'] = true